 Far and away the New York-Newark-Jersey City metropolitan statistical area leads the nation in terms of both population and total housing units.
 It also plays a key role in seeing trends in the housing market, especially when it comes to home flipping.

-In all, the 2,212 homes flipped in the New York metro area during the third quarter of 2020, accounted for 5.8 percent of all home sales in the metro area, down 18 percent from the previous quarter but up 2 percent from the same quarter the year before, according to ATTOM Data Solutions.
+In all, the 2,022 homes flipped in the New York metro area during the third quarter of 2021, accounted for 3.8 percent of all home sales in the metro area according to ATTOM Data Solutions.

 Other data figures from our latest home flipping report for the New York metro area include:

 Therefore, with a median purchase price of $347,350 during the third quarter of 2021, and a flipped price of $475,000, investors in the New York market stood to make a $127,650 profit, resulting in a 36.7 percent return on investment, a 39 percent decline in ROI from a year ago.